Country of Origin

 "Aside from fewer ports, Vocalis also lacked aluminium top and bottom plates.
 In our photo of the Magister and Vocalis side by side, one notices a different top geometry.
 That of Magister rakes at 9° whereas Vocalis angles at 13°.
 This gives away the monitor's intended use at closer listening distances.
 But the photo also shows that Vocalis soon ended up in our main upstairs listening space.

-"Because of its truly stunning sound quality on the downstairs Devialet D-Premier streamer/DAC/amp all-in-one.
-Being pre-production, we couldn't be definitive other than think Vocalis to be a real contender.
+"Because of its truly stunning sound quality on our downstairs Devialet D-Premier all-in-one streamer/DAC/amp.
+Being pre-production, we couldn't be definitive other than think Vocalis a real contender.
 Whilst being aimed at bigger/smaller rooms and different distances respectively, both models shared the extraordinary characteristics of Ilumnia's free-floating 40Hz-7kHz widebander.

 "Usually, monitors are quicker than their fuller floorstanding mates.
-In the Ilumnia models this distinction was absent.
-The only real difference was bandwidth where Magister pressurized our large space without the help of two Zu Submission subwoofers.
-To live it up, those added to Vocalis netted very comparable overall performance but extended even lower."
+In the Ilumnia models, this distinction was absent.
+The only real difference was bandwidth.
+There Magister pressurized our large space without the help of two Zu Submission subwoofers.
+To live it up, when we added those to Vocalis, it netted very comparable overall performance but extended even lower."

-In short, Vocalis is a mostly omni-directional nearly point-source monitor of standard sensitivity whose unique driver mates to a double-walled bullet-housed ScanSpeak Illuminator tweeter on a stalk.
+To recap what Vocalis is, it's a mostly omni-directional near point-source monitor of standard sensitivity whose unique widebander mates to a ScanSpeak Illuminator tweeter in a double-walled bullet chamber hovering above the main driver on a stalk.

 Would you like to download the current image?